voedger/voedger-internals/server/jobs.md

 - Job is triggered by time events
 - Time events are not kept in logs (PLog, WLog)
-- Job do not have intents
+- Job state scope is almost the same as the Projector scope
+  - +JobContext
+  - -Event

 ## Functional design